Southern fans get hype over the first game, predicting a great football season ahead of the Jaguars

 Much of the day was spent cooking tasty foods, listening to music and chanting for the big season ahead, but Jaguar nation says it's more than a simple celebration.

-"Supporting these students athletes — that's really who we’re here to support, our athletes and the students,” Jones said.
+"Supporting these student athletes — that's really who we’re here to support, our athletes and the students,” Jones said.

 The fans plan on bringing the same excitement and support for the Jaguars when they take on LSU at Tiger Stadium on Sept.
 9.